como-y-por-que-usar-clases-abstrastas-en-arduino

 }

-Perfect, now you have a class that you can use in other projects, or give it to someone to easily integrate your MP3 into their program.
+Perfect, now you have a class that you can use in other projects, or give to someone to integrate your MP3 easily into their program.
 Part of the portability is already solved.
 But, your MP3 is still totally dependent on your hardware.
-It only works with that TFT, that Audio hardware, and with an SD.
+It only works with that TFT, that Audio hardware, and with an SD card.

 MP3PlayerUI Class

-The fun part begins, to decouple our classes from each other and from third-party classes.
+Now the fun part begins, decoupling our classes from each other and from third-party ones.
 In this case, let’s start with the hardware libraries.
-The first obvious dependency that “bothers us” is the dependence on the TFT.
+The first obvious dependency that “bothers us” is the dependency on the TFT.

-So we decide to independently manage the audio part of our class from the graphical representation (UI).
-So we modify our MP3Player class to only handle the part related to audio.
+So we decide to separate the Audio part of our class from the graphical representation part (UI).
+So we modify our MP3Player class so that it only handles the part related to audio.

 #pragma once